makerdao/mips/MIP60/MIP60.md

 ### MIP60c2: Intangible Asset Records

-Canonical Intangible Asset Records will be maintained in the 'MIP60c2-Records' folder within the official MakerDAO mips repository.
-The records will be recorded in an appropriate open-source file format.
+The canonical Intangible Asset records will be maintained in the [interim-asset-records](link) github repository.
+The records will be stored in an appropriate open-source file format.
+It is the responsibility of the Asset Owner to ensure that changes to the canonical Intangible Asset record for an owned asset are accompanied by a relevant and specific commit-message explaining why the change took place.

 For convenience, a publicly accessible google sheet will be maintained in parallel to the canonical records.
 The canonical records will be maintained for each asset by the Asset Owner or an agent employed on their behalf.

 The google sheet can be found [here](https://docs.google.com/spreadsheets/d/1tW2FeaseSb4ExjRajbes9WURrIc416K6kIcrPc5l1zQ/edit#gid=0).